Fun Birthday Traditions to Start This Year.

 I love celebrating my kids birthdays every year.
-It’s so fun to have one day just focused on helping them feel important and loved.
-I try really hard to give them a special day to remember, WITHOUT spending very much money.
-I truly believe that you do NOT need to spend money to help a child feel special.
-Here are a few of our birthday traditions for small budgets.
+They love having their special day all about them. fun to have one day just focused on helping them feel important and loved.
+I try really hard to give them a special day to remember, WITHOUT spending very much money; I truly believe that you do NOT need to spend money to help a child feel special.
+Here are a few of our budget friendly birthday traditions for kids.

 Red Birthday Plate

-We have a special red plate at our house.
-We only get it out on a birthday, and the birthday child gets to eat dinner on the red plate.
 This is a tradition I grew up with and have enjoyed carrying the tradition on with my own children.
 It’s so simple, yet for some reason, it brings so much joy to whoever gets to eat on the birthday plate.
-Yes, it has a chip on it, but that is just part of the memories from this long loved plate!

-While we are eating dinner we take turns going around the table and every family member shares something they love about the birthday child.
-I love this time with my family.
+Everyone in the family takes a turn telling the birthday child what they love about them.
 I love focusing on all of the many wonderful qualities in each of my kids, and getting to hear them express these to each other.

-These traditions do not cost much money.
-I spend a few dollars on streamers and balloons and these usually last me a couple of years.
-10 years ago I bought a red plate for $5, and it is still being used and loved.
+None of these traditions cost a lot of money.
+Sure, I spend a few dollars on streamers and balloons, but really that’s it!
 It does NOT take a “pinterest worthy” birthday to celebrate a loved one.
 All it takes is a little thought and a lot of love.